Schlaefer/Saito/docs/help/eng/1-search.md

 `apple*` finds entries that contain words such as “apple”, “apples”, “applesauce”, or “applet”.

-`"some words"` Find entries that contain the exact phrase “some words” (for example, entries that contain “some words of wisdom” but not “some noise words”).\"
+`"some words"` Find entries that contain the exact phrase “some words” (for example, entries that contain “some words of wisdom” but not “some noise words”).